 The following steps will help you identify raccoon droppings:

 - Determine the location: Raccoons most often do their business in the same location near the base of a tree.
 Elevated places like roofs, logs, boulders, or similar are also commonly used.

 - Look for more clues in the area: See if you can find any fur, tracks, or maybe even food remains in the area.
 Is there anything that can help you determine the correct animal faster?

-- Focus on tubular droppings: Most raccoon poop will are tube-shaped.
+- Focus on tubular droppings: Most raccoon poop will be tube-shaped.
 It’s a lot like human feces, just a lot smaller (1 to 3 inches in length) and with more remains of things they have eaten.

-- Determine the color: Darker colored droppings are more common for raccoons, but the range can differ from green-ish to dark-brown.
+- Determine the color: Darker-colored droppings are more common for raccoons, but the range can differ from green-ish to dark-brown.

 - Estimate how old the droppings are: The relative wetness will give you information on the age of the droppings.
 Fresh raccoon poop is still relatively wet and sticky, while raccoon poop that is older will be dried out and clumpy.
 It can take several hours to days to dry out.
 This will depend on weather conditions and exposure to the sun.

 Fresh vs. Dried Raccoon Poop

 Once you know you’re dealing with a raccoon, it is important to determine how long they’ve been around.
 If you find some dried excrements, chances are it’s already been a few days.
 If the droppings are still fresh, you might even spot the animals after the sun goes down.

 The differences between new and old raccoon droppings are easily distinguishable: